xiaochensun90/website/content/home/workinprogress.md

   view: citation
   columns: '2'
 ---
+"Impact of IRA on Energy Transition: Evidence from Energy Communities Tax Credits", joint with Gaurav Doshi and Jancy Ling Liu

 “Impact of a Cap-and-Trade Program on Local Air Pollution: Evidence from the Acid Rain Program”, joint with Karen Clay and Edson Severnini

-"Impact of Potential Information Asymmetry in the Interconnection Process"

-"Collective Action on Transmission Infrastructure Construction"

-"Transmission Limitations on Renewable Energy Integration"